Sopamo/lesscss.org/templates/pages/synopsis.md

 Variablen
 ---------

-Variables allow you to specify widely used values in a single place, and then re-use them throughout the style sheet, making global changes as easy as changing one line of code.
 Mit Variablen kannst du oft gebrauchte Werte an einer zentralen Stelle setzen und sie dann überall in deiner CSS Datei verwenden.
 Somit musst du bei globalen Änderungen nur noch eine einzige Zeile ändern.

 <table class="code-example" cellpadding="0">